Is it safe to drive in a storm? Tips for driving in a storm

 Driving in a rain storm

-If you’re driving in a torrential downpour, here are some additional things to consider.
+If you’re driving through a torrential downpour, here are some other ways to make your trip safer.

-If you start aquaplaning (sliding over water on the road) don’t brake heavily… instead, take your foot off the accelerator and keep the steering wheel straight.
+If you start aquaplaning (sliding over water on the road) don’t brake heavily.
+Instead, take your foot off the accelerator and keep your steering wheel straight.
 Driving slower will help prevent aquaplaning in the first place.

 Don’t drive through puddles, especially on an unknown road.
 Puddles can be deceptively deep, or hide submerged potholes and debris.
-That said, don’t swerve around puddles at speed… with water on the road, fast swerving should be avoided at all costs.
-Again, slowing down gives you more time to react when you see a puddle ahead.
+That said, don’t swerve around puddles at speed either.
+With water on the road, fast swerving should be avoided at all costs.
+Slowing down gives you more time to react when you see a puddle ahead.

-Finally, never drive through flood waters.
+Never drive through flood waters.
 Even if you’re in a four wheel drive, flood waters are extremely dangerous and can have strong undercurrents that can carry your car away.
-If you find yourself trapped on a flooded roadway, you should stop somewhere safe and call the SES.
+If you find yourself trapped on a flooded roadway, stop somewhere safe and call the SES (State Emergency Service) on 132 500.
+That number works anywhere in Australia.

 Driving in a lightning storm